sphinx-contrib/confluencebuilder/test/validation-sets/common/indentation.rst

 Another top-level paragraph.

+            This paragraph belongs to a third-level block quote.

         This paragraph belongs to a second-level block quote.

     | This paragraph belongs to a first-level block quote.
 The second-level